-The phrase “fiscal responsibility” might conjure images of tweed jackets with elbow pads and old-school calculators, but this concept is more relevant than you may think.
-And it's definitely relevant to you!
+The phrase “fiscally responsible” might conjure images of tweed jackets with elbow pads and old-school calculators.
+But this concept is more relevant than you may think.
+And it's definitely applicable to you!

 Let's get into it.

 What does it mean to be fiscally responsible?

 Anytime money is involved (that’s where the “fiscal” part comes in), some level of wise decision-making (aka “responsibility”) is required.
 That's why people always mention fiscal responsibilities alongside money and budgets.

 Accumulating wealth doesn't have to be the ultimate goal.
 It could just be a means to an end.
 Because the truth is you need cash to fund the life you want to lead and for the change you want to bring to the world.

 So, the "fiscally responsible" meaning boils down to conscientious spending.
 How money gets spent matters, not just for you and your family, but also in the context of the global economy.